 What Really Happened?

-I feel I need to get ahead of the thoughts, questions, and concerns so:
+I want to get ahead of the thoughts, questions, and concerns:

 - I didn’t quit because of any marital issues.